Maximilian-Fuchs/stat-ml/random_notes/edge_sdn_paper_notes.md

 ![](PoP.png)
 The set opf these routers across all Points of Presence is generaly referred to as *the edge*.

-The authors write about a §System allows them to centrally control these routers and, by that, have better control over the traffic flows that leave theire AS.
+The authors write about a §system that allows them to centrally control these routers and, by that, have better control over traffic flows that leave theire AS (egress traffic).

 ---